 - Inject TRESIBA subcutaneously into the thigh, upper arm, or abdomen.

-- Rotate injection sites within the same region from one injection to the next to reduce the risk of lipodystrophy [see Adverse Reactions (6.1)].
+- Rotate injection sites within the same region from one injection to the next to reduce the risk of lipodystrophy and localized cutaneous amyloidosis.
+Do not inject into areas of lipodystrophy or localized cutaneous amyloidosis [see Warnings and Precautions (5.2), Adverse Reactions (6.1, 6.3)].

-- DO NOT administer TRESIBA intravenously, intramuscularly or in an insulin infusion pump.
+- DO NOT administer TRESIBA intravenously or in an insulin infusion pump.

-- DO NOT dilute or mix TRESIBA with any other insulin products or solutions.
+- DO NOT dilute or mix TRESIBA with any other insulin or solution.

 General Dosing Instructions

 - TRESIBA is available in 2 concentrations (U-100 and U-200):